logo

 }

-// Implement abstract method: define the path of the edge
+// Implement abstract method: define edge path

 // This is an abstract method of BaseEdge, all subclasses must implement it